top of page

 Freelance Worker Protection Act 2025

-What Is the Freelance Worker Protection Act?
+Understanding the Freelance Worker Protection Act

 The Freelance Worker Protection Act (FWPA), which took effect on January 1, 2025, is modeled after similar laws in cities like New York but tailored to California’s expansive and diverse workforce.
 The law aims to protect freelancers from late payments, nonpayment, and contractual abuse by: